infosoftas/info-subscription-doc/source/subscription/orders/orders.rst

 Processing Payments
 -------------------
 Most of the time, there is a need to enact some sort of payment process.

-When an order is created, if it includes `payExOrderParameters` the response will contain a `terminalRedirectUrl`.
+When an order is created, if it includes ``payExOrderParameters`` the response will contain a ``terminalRedirectUrl``.

-This URL indicates where the client should send the user so he/she can input the payment card details.
+This :abbr:`URL (Uniform Resource Locator)` indicates where the client should send the user so he/she can input the payment card details.

 The parameters must contain a return url and a cancel url (they can be the same).
 When the user completes or cancels the payment process, he/she is returned to either of these pages, with an Id in the querystring representing the order.